About Who Is Rich

 If you want to know more about me, then just read through the blog.
-I’ve been working on a series for several months now about the “Joy In the Journey.”
-That will begin to tell me story.
+I’ve been working on a series for several years now about the “Joy In the Journey.”
+That will begin to tell my story.
 But, here is a brief overview for those who don’t want to ready every blog post:

 - Living with my wife and 3 kids in the Dallas, Texas area.